bernardogarza/to-do-list/README.md

 # To-Do List Project

-This is a basic to-do list where you can change priority, edit and delete tasks.
 This project was created using Vanilla JS.
+It's a basic to-do list where you can change priority, edit, and delete tasks.

 ### Author: